 - Despite the extensive coastline that the Algarve region offers, building restrictions and nature protection laws have prevented over-development, which generates higher value for the existing and approved projects due to a balance between supply and demand

-- These usually have a golf course or community at their core, offering properties that cater to all types of owners and include locals, new residents, second home owners and vacationers.
-Both the Algarve and Troia region, alongside the Estoril Coast and Cascais regions, offer a good supply of planned communities
+- These usually have a golf course or community at their core, offering properties that cater to all types of owners and include locals, new residents, second homeowners, and vacationers.
+Both the Algarve and Troia, alongside the Estoril coast and Cascais, offer a good supply of planned communities

-The interest from foreign buyers in these areas has increased exponentially since the Golden Residence Program was launched late in 2012.
-With the influx of foreign owners to these areas, the property values in Portugal are increasing.
-This also leads to a higher quality of design and build of planned communities, which in turn attracts further long term value.
+The interest from foreign buyers in these areas has increased exponentially since the Portugal Golden Residence Permit Program was launched in 2012.
+With the influx of foreign owners to these areas, the real estate values in Portugal are increasing.
+This increase also leads to a higher quality of design and build of planned communities, which in turn attracts further long-term value.